Associate of Applied Science in Diagnostic Medical Sonography

 The Diagnostic Medical Sonography AAS program is designed for individuals who already have training and experience in a profession that provides direct care or treatment to people.
 This program prepares competent entry-level general sonographers in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains.
 Examples of examinations performed by sonographers include abdominal, gynecological, fetal, breast, vascular, small part and superficial structures.
 Graduates are prepared to sit for a national certification exam in diagnostic medical sonography.

-- Show, from official transcripts, successful completion of the following courses with a minimum grade of C:
+- Complete the following courses with a minimum grade of C:

 |DMS A101||Introduction to Sonography||2|